magnuskiro/magnuskiro.github.com/README.md

-# Me?
+# About Me

-I'm a geek turned business interested.
+I'm a technology enthusiast with a passion for business strategy, leadership, and hands-on engineering.
-I do IT and LAN parties.
+I do IT, DevOps, solution architecture, and host LAN parties.
-I'm a handyman, fixing my house.
+I'm also a handyman, constantly working on and improving my house.
-I'm passionate about leadership and Technology!

-I try do focus my writing about technology... but I digress into other interesting things.
+I try to focus my writing on technology, but I occasionally digress into other interesting aspects of life, leadership, and humanity.